KD: The Devil: Production

-Actor Dhruva Sarja announced the new project of the film with director Prem and producer Venkat K. Narayana under the KVN Productions, on 18 April 2022, tentative titled as #KVN4.
+Actor Dhruva Sarja announced his new project with director Prem and producer Venkat K. Narayana under the KVN Productions, on 18 April 2022, tentatively titled #KVN4.
 The film's title as KD: The Devil was announced on 20 October 2024.
 Reeshma Nanaiah joined the cast to play the female lead.
-Sanjay Dutt, Shilpa Shetty, V. Ravichandran, Ramesh Aravind and Nora Fatehi joined the cast for important role.
-Principal photography of the film began after a muhurat shot on 24 Apri 2022 and commenced filming on 22 October 2024.
+Sanjay Dutt, Shilpa Shetty, V. Ravichandran, Ramesh Aravind and Nora Fatehi joined the cast in important roles.
+Principal photography of the film began after a muhurat shot on 24 April 2022 and filming commenced on 22 October 2024.
+In September 2025, Sudeepa was confirmed to play a cameo in the film.

 Soundtrack

-The music of the film is composed by Arjun Janya, The music rights of the film were acquired by Anand Audio.
+The music of the film was composed by Arjun Janya.
+The music rights of the film were acquired by Anand Audio.
 The first single titled "Shiva Shiva" was released on 24 December 2024.
 The second single titled "Settagalla" was released on 29 March 2025.